 Step 1: Crush Marie biscuits (or graham crackers or digestives).

-Step 3: Spread the mixture on the base of your pan (always use spring-form for cheesecakes to reduce mess).
+Step 3: Spread the mixture on the base of your spring-form pan.

-Step 4: Press and pack tightly and then set to bake.
+Step 4: Press and pack tightly, and then set to bake for 10 minutes.

 Step 6: Add in Greek yogurt and follow it by beating 2 eggs, one at a time.

-Step 7: Next go in your flour and vanilla extract (or vanilla bean paste).
-Whisk, whisk, whisk till you have a nice, creamy-textured batter.
+Step 7: Add flour and vanilla extract.
+Whisk well till you have a nice, smooth batter.ย

-Step 8: Dice your peaches (don’t skin them) and toss them with a handful of flour.
-The flour coating ensures that the fruit doesn’t sink right to the bottom of the cheesecake.
+Step 8: Dice your peaches (no need to peel them) and toss them with a handful of flour.
+The flour coating ensures that the fruit doesnโt sink to the bottom of the cheesecake.ย

-Step 9: Fold the peaches in the batter and pour it into your pan.
+Step 9: Fold the peaches into the batter and pour it into your pan.

-- Dice the peaches (I didn’t even bother to peel them)
+- Dice the peaches (no need to peel them)

 - Cook them in water with half a vanilla bean and sugar (the amount depends on how sweet your fruits are)